 Board composition and succession

 The Board includes five independent non-executive directors and the Chairman who bring considerable knowledge, judgement and experience to the Group.
 The Board has a good record of recruiting new non-executive directors at regular intervals to achieve appropriate rotation and continuity.
 The UK Corporate Governance Code states that Boards should pay particular attention to the independence of non-executives if they have served on the Board for more than nine years from the date of their first election.
-Jonathan Dawson is the longest serving non-executive director, having been first elected at the AGM in 2005 following his appointment the previous year.
-The ninth anniversary of his first election is therefore May 2014, although he will have served as a director for nine years in May 2013.
-The Board considers that all of its non-executive directors remain independent in character and judgement, and their knowledge, experience and other business interests continue to enable them to contribute significantly to the work of the Board.
+Jonathan Dawson and Christine Cross are the longest serving non-executive directors, having both been first elected at the AGM in 2005; the ninth anniversary of their first election is therefore May 2014.
+In order to manage their succession in an orderly way, it is intended that Christine Cross will not stand for re-election at the 2014 AGM, and an announcement on her replacement will be made in due course.
+It is also intended that Jonathan Dawson will stand down in 2015, again to be replaced by a new non-executive appointment at that time.
+Notwithstanding this, the Board considers that all of its non-executive directors remain independent in character and judgement, and their knowledge, experience and other business interests continue to enable them to contribute significantly to the work of the Board.
 Terms and conditions of appointment of non-executive directors are available for inspection at the Company's registered office during normal business hours.

 The Company's Articles of Association require directors to submit themselves for re-election by shareholders at least once every three years, however the Board has determined that all directors will stand for election at each AGM in accordance with the UK Corporate Governance Code.